Three Things Everyone In Powell Should Know About Bed Bugs

 After feeding on your blood, the insects leave behind excrement.
 Therefore, one tell-tale sign of an infestation is brown feces on your sheets or walls.
 Another sign is blood stains on your sheets or pillowcases.
 If you look carefully, you may also find their shed skins under your mattress.

-If you do see a bed bug, you likely have an infestation and should seek professional assistance immediately.
+If you see a bed bug, you likely have an infestation and should seek professional assistance immediately.
 Because their eggs hatch in only six to ten days, bed bugs reproduce at a rapid rate.
-Furthermore, a single female will lay upwards of 500 eggs in her lifetime, so an infestation can get out of hand in a hurry.
+Furthermore, a single female will lay upwards of 500 eggs in her lifetime so that an infestation can get out of hand in a hurry.
 Finding only one or two-bed bugs means that you will soon find many more.

 3. Why You Need A Professional To Eliminate Bed Bugs From Your Powell Home

 The chemicals or heat treatments needed to eliminate bed bugs are expensive and difficult to source and implement properly.
 If you try to buy chemicals on your own or use thermal radiation to eliminate the population, you will almost certainly fail to cause you to spend more time and money down the line.
 Also, bed bugs can survive months without food.
-If threatened, they will go into hiding making you think you've solved your infestation woes.
-However, they will return months later in greater numbers thus exacerbating your problem in the long run.
+If threatened, they will go into hiding, making you think you've solved your infestation woes.
+However, they will return months later in greater numbers, thus exacerbating your problem in the long run.